ibm-cloud-docs/vpc/file_storage_vpc_manage.md

 Add new user tags to an existing file share by making a `PATCH /shares` request and specify the user tags in the `user_tags` property.
 If the file share did not have any tags, the new tags in the request are added.
 If the file share had tags previously, the new tags overwrite the previous tags.

-The following example modifies a file share that is identified by ID by renaming the share and adding user tags.
+The following example modifies a file share that is identified by ID.
+The share is renamed and user tags are added.

 ```sh
 curl -X PATCH\